 The CSU designates programs as impacted when more applications from regularly eligible applicants are received in the initial filing period (October and November for fall terms, June for winter terms, August for spring terms, February for summer terms) than can be accommodated.
 Some programs are impacted at every campus which they are offered; others are impacted only at a few campuses.
 Candidates for admission must meet all of the campus’ specified supplementary admission criteria if applying to an impacted program or campus.

 The CSU will announce during the fall filing period those campuses or programs that are impacted.
 Detailed information on campus and program impaction will be available at Impaction at the CSU.

 Campuses will communicate supplementary admission criteria for all impacted programs to high schools and community colleges in their application service area and will disseminate this information to the public through appropriate media.
-This information will also be published on the CSU campus website and made available on the California State University website.
-For CSUN criteria, see Admissions and Records–Impaction Information.
+This information will also be published on the CSUN website at Admissions and Records–Impaction Information.

 Applicants must file applications for admission to an impacted program during the initial filing period.
 Applicants who wish to be considered for impacted programs at more than one campus should file an application at each campus for which they seek admission consideration.